benjamin1313/TheJumpingBall/README.md

 TheJumpingBall
 ==============

-my first game and it is ritten in python
+my first game and it is written in python